FollowTheProcess/spok/README.md

 ## Project Description

-:warning: **Spok is in early development and is not ready for use yet!**
+:warning: **Spok is still in development and is not ready for use yet!**

 `spok` is a lightweight build system and command runner inspired by things like [make], [just] and others.